ixiaopan/blog/content/post/interview.md

 ### Lack of preparation

-The last reason is that I was not fully prepared.
+The second reason is that I was not fully prepared.
 In part because I was not familiar with the interview pattern/process.
 Well, I had never attended a video interview before.
 I didn't know how it runs.
 But basically, I was blindly confident in myself.

 On the other hand, I applied for a new position (software engineer), which is a mix of frontend, machine learning and database.
 To be honest, SQL is not my cup of tea.
 I rarely use it during my work.
 I am not sure what questions will be asked to me in the interview.
 I had no previous interview experience to learn from.